decred/dcrdocs/docs/getting-started/dcrd-and-dcrwallet-cli-arguments.md

             `--allowhighfees`                          | Force the RPC client to use the 'allowHighFees' flag when sending transactions
-            `--txfee=`                                 | Sets the wallet's tx fee per kb (default: 0.001 DCR) `--ticketfee=`                             | Sets the wallet's ticket fee per kb (default: 0.001 DCR) `-c` or `--rpcconnect=`                            | Hostname/IP and port of dcrd RPC server to connect to `--cafile=`                                | File containing root certificates to authenticate a TLS connections with dcrd
+            `--txfee=`                                 | Sets the wallet's tx fee per kb (default: 0.001 DCR) `--ticketfee=`                             | Sets the wallet's ticket fee per kb (default: 0.001 DCR) `--accountgaplimit=`                       | Number of accounts that can be created in a row without using any of them (default: 10)
+    `-c` or `--rpcconnect=`                            | Hostname/IP and port of dcrd RPC server to connect to `--cafile=`                                | File containing root certificates to authenticate a TLS connections with dcrd
             `--noclienttls`                            | Disable TLS for the RPC client -- **NOTE:** This is only allowed if the RPC client is connecting to localhost